Costa Rican Traditional Food

 Food, Pride, and Hospitality in Costa Rica

-It was a Tuesday afternoon and Jorge, as accommodating and relaxed as ever, took us to a truly off-the-beaten-path soda, Soda La Casa de Ara in the town of La Fortuna near Arenal Volcano.
-We walked up the steps to a white structure, resembling a house.
+It was a Tuesday afternoon, and Jorge, as accommodating and relaxed as ever, took us to a genuinely off-the-beaten-path soda, Soda La Casa de Ara, in the town of La Fortuna near Arenal Volcano.
+We walked up the steps to a white structure resembling a house.
 Inside was a bustle of people, surfers eating after making their way from the coast, and families scattered amongst the casual wooden tables.
-We each ordered a modest casado of tortillas, gallo pinto, yucca, and fried plantain and whatever else looked good.
+We each ordered a modest casado of tortillas, gallo pinto, yucca, fried plantain, and whatever else looked good.
 Just as we were about to start our meal, Jorge bolted up, telling us he had forgotten something in the van.
 Upon his return, he clasped a large dark oval avocado almost a full pound in weight.
 A friend had given it to him.
-Jorge began slicing the avocado into equal parts with his knife, and we began our meal—sampling from each others’ plates, mixing and matching flavors.
-We talked and laughed, ate, and watched other people.
-It was then that we realized the remarkable spirit of the soda.
-When you immerse yourself in local life—especially through a ritual as fundamental as enjoying the food—you come to appreciate the culture of a country.
-You come to realize, as we did, the hospitality of the Costa Rican people, the family dynamic, the ease and the pura vida, all of which are beautifully exemplified through the soda.
-The Soda are not only places to eat, but places to feel entirely nourished.
+Jorge began slicing the avocado into equal parts with his knife, and we started our meal — sampling from each others' plates, mixing and matching flavors.

 Mini-Lexicon for Costa Rican Cuisine